abdulrahim458/docker-examples/solution/README.md

      ```console
      docker compose up -d # to run the container ins detached mode
      ```

+     The application is accessible on the host at http://localhost:9393.

   2. Once verified you can use the below command to kill the containers
      ```console